23 Top Movies for Chinese Learners in 2025

 The characters are a strange bunch of retired buddies who set up a faux hotel in an abandoned warehouse and hire a blind girl to work in the “hotel” with good intentions.

-It may be difficult to concentrate on the language spoken between the laughter, but it will be worthwhile.
+Concentrating on the language spoken between the laughter may be difficult, but it will be worthwhile.
 This one is ideal for learning light-hearted conversation and daily romantic and friendly terms.

 9. Last Train Home (归途列车 / Guītú lièchē) — 2009